Great Falls, Montana: Military

 Great Falls is home to Malmstrom Air Force Base and the 341st Missile Wing.
 The 341st Operations Group provides the forces to launch, monitor and secure the wing's Intercontinental ballistic missile (ICBM) and missile alert facilities (MAF).
 These ICBMs and MAFs are dispersed over the largest missile complex in the Western Hemisphere, an area encompassing some 23000 sqmi (approximately the size of the state of West Virginia).
 The group manages a variety of equipment, facilities, and vehicles worth more than $5 billion.
-The 819th RED HORSE Squadron and the 219th RED HORSE Squadron (MTANG), both rapid deployment units, are also located at Malmstrom AFB.
-The Malmstrom squadrons is the first "associate" RED HORSE squadrons in the Air Force, approximately two-thirds active-duty and one-third Air National Guard (the Montana Air National Guard 219th RED HORSE Squadron).
-The 819th RED HORSE squadron was reactivated on August 8, 1997, at Malmstrom AFB.

-Great Falls International Airport is home to the Montana Air National Guard's 120th Airlift Wing.
-The 120AW is composed of C-130 Hercules (C-130H) cargo aircraft and associated support personnel.
+Also at Malmstrom are the 819th RED HORSE Squadron (reactivated August 8, 1997) and the 219th RED HORSE Squadron Montana Air National Guard.
+Both units are rapid deployment units, and are the first "associate" RED HORSE squadrons in the Air Force, staffed by approximately two-thirds active-duty military and one-third Air National Guard personnel.

-Great Falls is also home to the 889th Army Reserve Unit.
+Great Falls International Airport is home to multiple military units, including the Montana Air National Guard's 120th Airlift Wing, which is composed of C-130H cargo aircraft and associated support personnel.
+Two U.S. Army Reserve units, the 364th Sustainment Command (Expeditionary) and the 889th Quartermaster Company also call the airport home.